 PATIENTS WITH HEART PROBLEMS OR CHRONIC OBSTRUCTIVE AIRWAYS DISEASE

-Patients are welcome to book an appointment with our specialist nurse who is able to advise and monitor your condition.
-Patients discharged from hospital following any heart problem should speak to the receptionists' and arrange an appointment with the nursing team within five days of discharge.
-If you are newly registering with the practice, and have existing problems, please ensure you make an appointment to see Sister Angela Winstone as soon after registering.
+Patients are welcome to book an appointment with our specialist nurses Sister Diane Wilton and Sister Angela Winstone who are able to advise and monitor your condition.
+Patients discharged from hospital following any heart problem should speak to the receptionists' and arrange an appointment with Sister Wilton or Sister Winstone within five days of discharge.
+If you are newly registering with the practice, and have existing problems, please ensure you make an appointment to see Sister Winstone or Sister Wilton soon after registering.

-Our diabetes qualified practice nurses Diane Wilton and Angie Winstone are happy to see diabetic patients to offer advice and monitor treatment.
-If you are newly registered and are already diabetic, please book to see the nurse soon after registering.
+Our diabetes qualified practice nurses Sister Wilton and Sister Winstone and Nurse Revell are happy to see diabetic patients to offer advice and monitor treatment.
+If you are newly registered and are already diabetic, please book to see one of them soon after registering.
 Sometimes if you also have a cardiac illness, you will be seen in a joint cardiac and diabetes clinic.